lehmanwics/lehmanwics.github.io/about.md

 ## Who's Ro?
 Hi, my name is Rosemarie but if you see me around you can shout out "Ro!" and I'm more likely to respond.
 I am a lover of  story-telling with data, civic tech for the greater good, and beautifully good design (UX and UI) with users in mind.

 I was born and raised in the Bronx, NY by a Dominican immigrant mom and am a firm believer that you cannot get if you do not ask and luck is mostly doing everything you can to be at the right place and the right time.
-I am currently pursuing my bachelor's degree in Computer Science at CUNY Lehman College with a personal focus on and interest in data science and sociology to become a data scientist.
-My other areas of interest include data visualization, machine learning, policy change, and user experience.
+I am currently pursuing my bachelor's degree in Computer Science at CUNY Lehman College (minor in sociology) with a personal focus on and interest in data science.
+My other areas of interest include data visualization, machine learning, public policy, and user experience.

 I am also a member and 2017 president of the NSBE Lehman chapter.
 Our chapter is currently organizing our 4th annual fall hackathon in collaboration with the SHPE Lehman chapter.
-Check back soon for more information.
+Check <a href="http://nslehman.com/hackathon">our website</a> for more information.

 In my downtime I am usually reading articles I have saved to Pocket, re-designing my apartment on [3DPlanner](https://roomstyler.com/3dplanner "RoomStyler 3DPlanner") and Pinterest, attending meetups, trying to teach my old dog new tricks, and teaching myself new tricks as well.